There's now an Android P public preview available, too.

 Also, it seems that With Android P, developers will be given the opportunity to use Google Assistant voice commands inside their third-party Android applications.
 This is a bit of a no brainer in our book.
 Google will surely want to make Assistant as open and flexible as possible.

-Android P beta and developer preview
+Android P Public beta

 Liked this?
 Why not check out Samsung Galaxy S9 and S9+: Everything you need to know